basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

     notes:
         - The swap file is first created temporarily in the same directory it will live, with the name prefix ".ansible_swap_file".
-This file will normally be removed if a failure occurs or when it is moved into place.
+This file will be removed if a failure/interruption occurs or when it is moved into place
     author:
         - D.T (https://github.com/basicbind)
 ```